April 7, 2020

 - Family is one of our Crestwood values, but for the safety of our persons served and staff, we are restricting visitors at this time.

 - We understand that connecting with family members is incredibly important, and there are a variety of other ways you might consider connecting with them.
 These may include telephone, email, text, or through Skype or Facebook.
 We will do what we can to support these alternative ways to communicate for now.

 Our campuses are following the recommendations of the CDC on prevention steps, including following strict handwashing procedures, and in some circumstances, wearing gowns and gloves when interacting with residents who are sick.
 We also are staying up to date with the CDC recommendations as they are updated.
 In addition, our Home Office and campuses are in close contact with the local and state health departments and are following their guidance.

-We will notify you if any residents or staff are diagnosed with COVID-19.
 Should you have any questions, please feel free to contact our Campus Administrators or Anthony Garcia at our Home Office (916) 201-7332.